xibodevelopment/backupwordpress/readme.txt

 For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/humanmade/backupwordpress/">BackUpWordPress on GitHub.</a>

-You can also tweet <a href="http://twitter.com/humanmadeltd">@humanmadeltd</a> or email support@humanmade.co.uk for further help/support.
+You can also tweet <a href="http://twitter.com/humanmadeltd">@humanmadeltd</a> or email support@hmn.md for further help/support.

 == Screenshots ==